 Why do we mention this next, you ask?
 To emphasize, underline, and highlight the point that you can’t be closed-minded when it comes to meeting new people.
 You cannot, should not (and will not, right collegiettes?) choose your best friends and play ‘favorites’ the first week at school.

-As HC Contributing Writer Tarina from Harvard says, “The first week is an opportunity to hang out with lots of different people and see who you really click with.”
+As HC Contributing Writer Tarina says, “The first week is an opportunity to hang out with lots of different people and see who you really click with.”
 Don’t let one person or one group of people hold you back from meeting more.
 “Plus, a girl’s circle of friends changes up a lot during the first year of college, so it’s important to mingle a lot from the beginning to get to know a variety of people,” Tarina says.

 4. Run your mouth